mattordev-university/retroroad2_comp140/readme.md

 If you know your printer though, this part shouldn't be a problem.

-After printing the models provided in the repo next comes wiring and hardware.
-Here's a list of materials, some things like wires are approximated:
+After printing the models provided in the repository, next comes wiring and hardware.

+Here's a list of materials, some things like wires etc. are approximated:

 - 1x Arduino Uno